Click above to visit the entire site

 She rises off her chair and goes to the window.
 Just now the sun is coming up, the city dot-matrixing into life again, one dark spot at a time turning into light, brightening the buildings and the streets and distant highways.
 The stippling reminds her of the giant Seurat painting in the Art Institute, the one Martin liked.
 Not that Chicago, with its hard charm and gray surfaces - practically still with inactivity at this hour - is anything like Seurat's colorful sprawling picnic.
 But watching the sky open at her window, it is magnificent, especially after all the work she's put in, and a minor epiphany hits.
 We've got it all wrong.
 Normal business hours should be from nine pm to five am so that we're greeted by the sun with work is through.
 All that was despairing and hopeless the night before has evaporated, and all that talk about the transformative power of the light of day has come true for her.
 She is strong again, on firm ground again.
 She has done things as best as she could imagine doing them, and if her imagination is an impoverished one, if it lacks in some fundamental way and the result has been a default to working harder, working longer, her life defaulted into the American dream - hasn't it been a pursuit of happiness all the same?
 Her pursuit of happiness.
 And no one, not Martin, not anyone, can take that away from her.
 It can be taken away only by death.
 And because of these new business opportunities, death, she's afraid, will have to wait.

-The second part of the novel, "Returns and Departures," returns to the tone of the first section; "We" are back at the center of things, and there we will remain through to the end.
+The latter part of the novel, "Returns and Departures," returns to the tone of the first section; "We" are back at the center of things, and there we will remain through to the end.
 But now the narration is on a linear footing.
 Anecdotes are not related in the free-associative style of "Entering a New Century."
-In fact, there are no anecdotes, not until the very end.
+In fact, there are no anecdotes (actually, just one) until the very end.
 Instead, the novel resolves all of the tensions that were stretched out before Lynn Mason's puzzled night alone on the town.
 Things are tight; three of the five chapters cover just two days.
 It is the day after the mystifying Wednesday.
-Lynn wants to see the breast-cancer campaign proposals tomorrow, in order to clear the decks for the serious, paying business that has come her way.
+Lynn wants to see the breast-cancer campaign proposals tomorrow, in order to clear the decks for the serious, paying business that may have come her way.
 The teams talks Genevieve into talking Joe Pope into confronting Lynn about her cancer.
 Genevieve is reluctant, but Joe takes forever to agree.
 As he works out his objections in a conversation with Genevieve, we get to know something about him for the first time - or at any rate, Genevieve does.
 Confronted by these two, Lynn denies that she has cancer.
 Then she asks Genevieve to let her talk to Joe alone.

 Each of the chapters of Then We Came to the End - except for Lynn's - is prefaced by an old-timey concatenation of scene summaries.
 Here is the heading for the third chapter of "Returns and Departures":